List of compositions by Thelonious Monk: Hornin' In

-A 32-bar tune in AABA-form in D♭ that was only recorded once, on May 30, 1952, for the Genius of Modern Music sessions.
+A 32-bar tune in AABA-form in D♭ that was recorded by Monk only once, on May 30, 1952, for the Genius of Modern Music sessions.

 Humph

-A contrafact of ”I Got Rhythm” that was the very first tune Monk recorded as a leader.
+A contrafact of ”I Got Rhythm” that was the first tune Monk recorded as a leader.
 During the head, the first four bars of the A-section are replaced with cycling dominants, that start on F♯7, before landing on the tonic B♭ in bar 5.
 The cycling dominants became a cliché that Monk would always play on other Rhythm changes tunes.
-The tune was only recorded once, on October 15, 1947, for the Genius of Modern Music sessions.
+The tune was recorded by Monk only once, on October 15, 1947, for the Genius of Modern Music sessions.

 I

 I Mean You

-A 32-bar tune in AABA-form that Monk co-wrote with Coleman Hawkins, and Hawkins was the first to record the tune in December 1946.
-The first recording by Monk was recorded on July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
+A 32-bar tune in AABA-form, first recorded by Coleman Hawkins in December 1946.
+The first recording by Monk was on July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
 The tune later appears on Art Blakey's Jazz Messengers with Thelonious Monk, Mulligan Meets Monk, and on 5 by Monk by 5.
-Live versions of the tune appear on the albums recorded on Five Spot, Live versions of the tune appear on the albums recorded in France and at the Lincoln Center.
+Live versions of the tune appear on the albums recorded at the Five Spot, in France and at the Lincoln Center.
 Both Chaka Khan and Jon Hendricks have written lyrics to tune.
 Khan's lyrics first appears on the album Echoes of an Era.
 Hendricks re-titled the tune ”You Know Who”, and was first recorded by Carmen McRae for the album Carmen Sings Monk.